 Ask for handover notes from your volunteer, who can delegate unfinished tasks and information to the right person.

 Complete to your UNV focal person that the UN Volunteer has no outstanding debts or administrative actions with your agency, and that all assets loaned have been returned.
 Payment of final entitlements depends on your host organization and UNDP approving the final checklist online clearing all outstanding obligations (financial or otherwise).

 Remind the volunteer to complete our Volunteer Reporting Application (VRA).
-Final entitlements can only be made upon submission of report online.

 Arrange an exit interview or final performance appraisal to ask about your volunteer’s experience at work.
 Take ideas from their honest feedback to improve processes and productivity at work.